-There are so many different factors that determine the life expectancy of a dog that has been diagnosed with lymphoma: the age at diagnosis, the type of lymphoma, the stage that it is in when it’s discovered, and the many treatment options.
+There are so many different factors that determine the life expectancy of a dog that has been diagnosed with lymphoma: clinical signs, the type of lymphoma, the stage that it is in when it’s discovered, and the many treatment options.
 It can be overwhelming and discouraging to look into the possible life expectancy and see the more reserved side of the options.

 Because lymphoma is not curable, it can be easy to assume that treatment is a waste of time or effort.
 But that is not the case.
 Many dogs can lead happy, healthy lives while in a state of remission, meaning that there are no active cancer cells in their body.